Fash-Mayor/tip-calculator-app/README.md

 - Mobile-first workflow

 ### What I learned
-One major issue I ran into was clearing the values of the numbers in the textboxes, but I was able to work throught it by resetting each of them to default values.
+One major issue I ran into was clearing the values of the numbers in the textboxes, but I could work through it by resetting each of them to default values.
 ```js
 document.querySelector(".reset").addEventListener("click", () =>{
     total_bill.value = '';